 Congregational Hall houses the 6,183 square-foot Drury University Center for Music Therapy and Wellness, an on-campus music therapy clinic.
 Outstanding features of this clinic include both large and small activity rooms with adjoining observation rooms.
 The clinic serves a growing number and variety of clients both on and off campus including children with autism and learning disabilities, assisted living residents, palliative care, and persons with behavioral health needs.

-The department also maintains and uses the "Chalfant" pipe organ in Stone Chapel, named after William Chalfant, Director of the Drury Conservatory of Music at the turn of the twentieth century.
-It was constructed in 1906 by Lyon and Healy of Chicago.
+Stone Chapel, with a seating capacity of 510, houses the "Chalfant" pipe organ, named after William Chalfant, Director of the Drury Conservatory of Music at the turn of the twentieth century.
+The organ was constructed in 1906 by Lyon and Healy of Chicago.
 This three manual, 30-rank instrument with approximately 1,400 pipes was substantially renovated between 1990 and 1998.
 It is utilized by the organ students, for weekend weddings, for the popular Christmas Vespers, and for recitals and other special events in the Chapel.